 Nozzles are calibrated in degrees, and the lower the number, the narrower and more powerful the stream.
 I experimented with various nozzles and settled on three: For dousing the concrete with detergent, a 65-degree worked well.
 For the actual cleaning, a 25-degree was fastest.
 For tough areas, I used a 15-degree nozzle.
 Pick up a 5-in-1 dial nozzle (about $25 at home centers) to make changes quick and easy.

 Concrete under the gun

 You would never use a 0-degree nozzle to wash concrete, but I couldn’t resist giving it a try.
+Make sure you’re buying the right pressure washer.
 I used a 3,100-psi gas pressure washer and placed a 0-degree nozzle just a few inches from the concrete.
 In seconds, I carved a zigzag line with ease.
 After 45 seconds, the pressure washer left a small crater.
 Pressure washers can deeply damage concrete, but it’ll take some effort.
 In normal circumstances, all you really need to worry about is light surface etching.
-Check out the damage it did in the video below.

 If you hold the nozzle too close to the driveway, the pressure can etch the concrete surface.
 The distance depends on the power of your pressure washer and the nozzle you’re using.
 Try experimenting on an inconspicuous spot and see how close you can get without damaging the concrete.

 Plan ahead and work from top to bottom.
 If your roof, siding and retaining walls need to be washed, do them first.
 Otherwise, dirty water will run off those surfaces and ruin your clean driveway.